-Lumibot vs OpenAlice
+Lumibot vs OpenAlice¶

 OpenAlice has a strong “one-person Wall Street” concept: an AI agent that researches, sizes, manages, and exits trades across markets.

 Lumibot is different because it starts from the Python strategy and broker framework.
 You can build a simple deterministic strategy, a single AI agent, or a multi-agent trading team, then backtest and inspect that strategy before moving toward paper or live trading.
+You can also keep the parts that should never be left to a model, such as hard risk limits and order sizing rules, in normal Python code.

-Where OpenAlice Fits
+Where OpenAlice Fits¶

 OpenAlice is useful when you want an agent-product concept around a full trading lifecycle: research, entry, management, risk, and exit.

-Where Lumibot Fits
+Where Lumibot Fits¶

 Use Lumibot when you want developer control over the strategy code and the ability to test the same logic in a backtest and broker context.